-Nice Carnival has many parades buts its most famous event is the parade called The Battle of Flowers or Bataille de Fleurs.
-The Battle of Flowers features incredible flower decorated floats throw some 20 kilograms of fresh cut flowers into the crowd.
+Nice Carnival has many parades but its most famous event is the parade called The Battle of Flowers or Bataille de Fleurs.
+The Battle of Flowers features incredible flower decorated floats throwing some 20 kilograms of fresh cut flowers into the crowd.
 Around 100,000 fresh-cut flowers are thrown to the crowd.

 Day and night the streets of Nice are filled with people selling gifts, food, drinks, provincial items like lavender and more.
 On the last night the Carnival King is burnt while an incredible firework display occurs over the Mediterranean.

 Read more about carnival here.

 There are not many carnival seasons that run for three months!!
 But the annual Limoux Carnival or Carnaval de Limoux in French does.
 Limoux Carnival declares itself the longest carnival in the world and begins at the start of January and continues right until the start of Lent.
 Carnival in Limoux has been officially celebrated ever since 1694!